-External examiners: There is one external examiner and one internal-external examiner involved in the final oral exam.
-The external examiner is not part of the University of Toronto, but should have a background in the student's thesis topic.
-The internal-external examiner can be external to the department but part of the University of Toronto (must have an SGS appointment).
-Both the external examiner and internal-external examiner must have an arm's length relationship to the supervisor and the student, and have not have collaborated in any way with the research.
+External Appraiser: There is one external appraiser and one internal-external examiner involved in the final oral exam.
+The external appraiser is not part of the University of Toronto, but should have a background in the student's thesis topic.
+The internal-external examiner can be a faculty member with the Faculty of Kinesiology and Physical Education or a faculty member from another graduate unit of the University of Toronto and must hold a Graduate Faculty Membership with SGS.
+Both the external appraiser and internal-external examiner must have an arm's length relationship to the supervisor and the student, and have not have collaborated in any way with the research.